jojomickymack/ktxtemplate001/readme.md

 # Executable Jar

 Do you want to compile an executable jar to distribute the desktop version of your game?
 I added [John Rengelman's shadowjar plugin](https://github.com/johnrengelman/shadow) to the desktop module, which will create a fatjar (containing all dependencies in one).
 When you run the 'desktop::shadow::shadowJar' task, it will create your fatjar in 'desktop/build/libs'.
-You should be able to double click on the jar file to launch it.
+You should be able to double click on the jar file to launch your game.

 # Changing The Package Name